 What have I been up to in my garden in recent days as I move forward with optimism through the gorgeous Spring season?
 There are many new roses this year that have yet to flower as Spring moves on.

-After the devastation of the dust storms, I have cut almost all damaged blooms and deadheaded the roses.
-Sadly, I also cut off a lot of buds that were not going to open to a proper beautiful bloom form because of the damage of thrips and wind but alas not rain.
+After the dust storms devastation, I have cut almost all damaged blooms and deadheaded the roses.
+Sadly, I also cut off many buds that were not going to open to a proper beautiful bloom form because of the damage of thrips and wind but alas not rain.
 These will open with a spectacular show soon.

-Some of the first flush this year was wonderful, certainly enough to look forward to more blooms opening over the coming weeks.
-My archway is starting to gain coverage and the only attackers are the colourful Rosellas.
+Some of the first flush of blooms this year was wonderful, and I look forward to more blooms opening over the coming weeks.
+My archway is starting to gain coverage, and the only attackers are the colourful Rosellas.
 I would not like to deter them as they are charming to watch swinging on the arch even though they love eating the small buds.

 Next, I did a Spring clean in the garden of any bare root roses that had been too severely struck by the late Spring frosts and were clearly dead.
-I loathe taking roses out after spending so much time choosing them and imagining the colours intermixed with perennials and roses in the garden already.
-The worst removal was my stunning and in full flower, standard Peace rose that was growing so well and in its second year.
-The high winds moved the strapping from the stake leaving it loose and it was completely broken off in half.
-Such a shame.
+I wouldn’t say I like taking roses out after spending so much time choosing them and imagining the colours intermixed with perennials and roses in the garden already.
+The worst removal was my stunning, and in full flower, standard Peace rose growing so well and in its second year until the wind despite staking, was broken off.

 I’ve lost quite a few bare root roses this year, but to be honest, not as bad as last year.
 My count would be about ten that never grew after planting, or they started to shoot but were knocked out by late frost.

 On the other hand, the lavender has been stunning this year, loving the heat and bright sunshine and the bees adore it.